ithaka/PEP/docs/students.md

 Take a look at this excerpt from the sustainability journal Consilience: The Journal of Sustainable Development.
-![Journal of Sustainable Development](img/Consilience.jpg.png)
+![Journal of Sustainable Development](img/Consilience.jpg.png) *Page from the Consilience: Journal of Sustainable Development to demonstrate authoship.*

 You can see the authors clearly listed, along with their affiliations and contact details.
 All authors work at well-known institutions, and one is an assistant professor of public affairs.
 These are good indicators that they have authority on this subject.